-33 For debt-issuance programmes, issuers also have the option of using a "base prospectus" and a "final terms" document (similar to the offering circular and pricing supplement previously used in the context of medium-term note programmes).
+23 For debt-issuance programmes, issuers also have the option of using a "base prospectus" and a "final terms" document (similar to the offering circular and pricing supplement previously used in the context of medium-term note programmes).

-- ii. a summary (of no more than 2,500 words34 containing a prescribed "health warning") that briefly and in nontechnical language conveys the essential characteristics of, and risks associated with, the issuer and the securities; - iii. the risk factors linked to the issuer and the type of security covered by the issue; and - iv. the specific information on the issuer and securities required by the various schedules to, and "building blocks" set out in, the Prospectus Rules.
+- iii. the risk factors linked to the issuer and the type of security covered by the issue; and - iv. the specific information on the issuer and securities required by the various schedules to, and "building blocks" set out in, the Prospectus Rules.